-The property market in Australia is enjoying a high score in the confidence index and is experiencing considerable growth.
-According to recent reports, it has been discovered that New South Wales has been experiencing substantial growth in the household economy.
+According to recent reports, it has been discovered that the NSW Property Market has been experiencing substantial growth in the household economy.
+The property market in NSW is enjoying a high score in the confidence index and is experiencing considerable growth.
 The information was derived from research conducted on 2,300 professionals belonging to the real estate sector.

 Last year in September, the New South Wales confidence index was measured at 143 in the Australian Property Confidence, amongst which 100 was deemed neutral.
 For the property confidence index, there were over 650 New South Wales real estate experts that were surveyed, assessed and reviewed for the Property Council Survey.